 The ICD invites applications from individuals who are coming from the following fields:

+ICD Voluntary internships are full time, unpaid and last 3 - 6 months (with minimum of 3 months full-time).
 Applicants must have good spoken and written English, (German and Spanish language skills are considered an advantage and other language skills are an asset).
 Due to the nature of our work, we place a high value on flexibility, a positive attitude, a strong work ethic, and the ability to work well with others.
-Applicants must be prepared for a flexible working environment as teams and tasks might alter according to the program agenda.
+Applicants must be prepared for a flexible working environment as teams and tasks might alter often according to the program agenda.

 Where leadership and high motivation are shown, and based on the intern's level of experience, knowledge, and education, the ICD will assign additional responsibilities such as research, development and management of events and programs and will offer scholarships for this.
 In addition, in some cases the ICD will offer the intern to extend the length of the internship for an additional 6-12 months and will offer a scholarship for this extended period.

 Due to the large amount of activity and programs that ICD runs throughout the year, interns will work with minimal supervision.
 Interns work in teams under the direction of a Team Leader/Program Director.
 In addition, all interns must have access to a personal laptop, which they need to bring to the office on a daily basis.

 Intern responsibilities include some of the following activities: